The regulatory conditions for foreign investments in Russia

 Internal (Home) Consumption

-Importation of goods for internal (home) consumption (usually, the synonymous term “release for free circulation” is used in practice) on the Russian territory is the main customs regime for importation with the ensuing free circulation of the goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid.
+The importation of goods for internal (home) consumption (usually, the synonymous term “release for free circulation” is used in practice) in Russian territory is the main customs regime for importation with the ensuing free circulation of goods in Russia without any further customs restrictions or post-clearance customs control, provided that all applicable customs duties and taxes have been paid.

 Local branches and representative offices of foreign companies can release goods for internal consumption in Russia, subject to certain conditions.

-Temporary import is considered a special “economic” customs regime, pursuant to which foreign goods are used for a certain period of time (the term of the temporary import) on Russian customs territory with full or partial exemption from import customs duties and taxes (i.e., import VAT and excise taxes, where applicable).
+Temporary import is considered a special economic customs regime, pursuant to which foreign goods are used for a certain period (the term of the temporary import) in Russian customs territory with full or partial exemption from import customs duties and taxes (i.e., import VAT and excise taxes, where applicable).

-Temporarily imported goods must remain unchanged, except for changes due to natural wear and tear or natural loss given normal transportation, shipment, storage, and use conditions.
-Russian importers are allowed to perform operations with temporarily imported goods required for their preservation, maintenance of products’ consumer features, and keeping the products in the condition they were in before they were cleared at customs for temporary importation into Russia.
+Temporarily imported goods must remain unchanged, except for changes due to natural wear and tear or natural loss given normal transportation, shipment, storage and use conditions.
+Russian importers are allowed to perform operations with temporarily imported goods required for their preservation, the maintenance of the consumer features of products and to keep the products in the condition they were in before they were cleared at customs for temporary importation into Russia.